SilvioBaratto/NBA-Playoff-prediction/README.md

 ## 2. Data

-The complete dataset available is made up of 5 .csv files: \emph{(games.csv, games details.csv, players.csv, ranking.csv, teams.csv)}.
+The complete dataset available is made up of 5 .csv files: **(games.csv, games details.csv, players.csv, ranking.csv, teams.csv)**.
 Only the data from games.csv
 were used in this project.
-The features available for each row are: \emph{(game date, game id, home team, visitor team, field goal percentage home, field goal three - point percentage home, free throws made home, rebound home, assists steals - home, blocks home, field goal percentage visitor, field goal three point percent- age visitor, free throws made visitor, rebound visitor, assists steals visitor, blocks - visitor, home win, visitor win)}.
+The features available for each row are: (game date, game id, home team, visitor team, field goal percentage home, field goal three - point percentage home, free throws made home, rebound home, assists steals - home, blocks home, field goal percentage visitor, field goal three point percent- age visitor, free throws made visitor, rebound visitor, assists steals visitor, blocks - visitor, home win, visitor win).
 The variables represent the statistics of each match played from January 2004 until March 2021 for both the home team and the visitor.
 The binary variable we want to predict is home win {0,1}, 0 defeat, 1 win.